joostvdg/joostvdg.github.io/docs/jenkinsx/java-native-prod/07-pipeline-improvements.md

 1. Dependency Vulnerability Scan with OSS Index
 1. [Integration Test with PostMan](/jenkinsx/java-native-prod/08-preview-int-test/) (next page)

+## Code Start

+If you do not have a working version after the previous chapter, you can find the complete working code in the [branch 06-native-image](https://github.com/joostvdg/quarkus-fruits/tree/06-native-image).

 ## Static Code Analysis with SonarQube

 For me, [SonarQube](https://www.sonarqube.org/) has been a tool I've almost always used to help me guard the quality of whatever I am writing.
 While it might not be your cup of tea, I do recommend you to follow along to understand _how_ you can integrate such tools into a Jenkins X Pipeline.